 It is strongly recommended that any potential candidate who lodges their nomination then telephones the NSW Electoral Commission head office or the Election Manager, as applicable, to confirm the nomination has been received.

-The onus is on the candidate to ensure all applicable forms and the deposit are lodged by 12 noon on the nomination day.
+The onus is on the candidate to ensure all applicable forms and the deposit are lodged by 12 noon, Wednesday, 8 March 2023.